Nutsksu/rsschool-cv/cv.md

 Discord: Nutsksu#5375

 ## Skills
-1 Number 1 Here will be my skills
+1. Here will be my skills
-2 Number 2 Here will be my skills
+2. Here will be my skills

 ## Education
-Belorussian State University of Transport
+2006-2012 Belorussian State University of Transport Automation, telemechanics and communication for railway transport

+##Projects
+* Here will be the link to one of my future projects
+* Here will be the one more link to one of my future projects

+ Languages
+ * Russian (native)
+ * English (intermediate)